majabojarska/blog/content/rescue_opnsense_maj_upgrade.md

 1. Ensure the `freebsd-zfs` partition has grown (`gpart show`).
 1. Grow the `zroot` zpool to the max. available space on the `freebsd-zfs` partition using [`zpool online`](https://linux.die.net/man/8/zpool) .
 In my case: `zpool online -e zroot da0p4`.
 Btw. how cool is it that zpools can expand without any downtime?
 1. Ensure the `zroot` pool has grown to use the newly added spac via `zpool list` and optionally `df -h /` .
-1. Perform the OPNsense 25.1 upgrade.
+1. Perform the OPNsense 25.1 upgrade, this time without any issues.

-This whole endeavour would've been far more complicated if I couldn't simply grow the disk.
-In that case I probably would go with the swap shrinking approach.
+This whole endeavour would've been far more complicated if I couldn't simply grow the disk image.
+In that case I probably would've gone with the swap shrinking approach.